dipanjanmantri/angellist/README.md

 The read flag represents the warehouses.

-The red circles of different sizes represents the capacity of each warehouse.
+The red circles of different sizes represents the production capacity of each manufacturing units.